 This time will not be used to promote stakeholders' own religious beliefs, but it is has always been seen as generally acceptable to tell the children that their friend is now in heaven or a better place.
-This is acceptable across cultures and whilst not a concept that can be fully grasped by the students, it does seem, to have had benefit in helping the children understand that the child has moved on to a new and happy place.
+This is acceptable across cultures and, whilst not a concept that can always be fully grasped by all students, it does seem to have had benefit in helping children to understand that the child has moved on to a new and happy place.